microsoft/msquic/docs/InteropServerSetup.md

 ## Linux Instructions

-The following commands (run as root) shoud configure core dumps to be created in the local directory:
+The following commands (run as root) should configure core dumps to be created in the local directory:

 ```
 # Enable core dumps for the system.